boazsegev/facil.io/docs/_SOURCE/0.7.x/fio.md

     This callback should implement the writing function to the file descriptor.
 It must behave like the file system's `write` call, including the setting `errno` to `EAGAIN` / `EWOULDBLOCK`.

+    The function is expected to call the `flush` callback (or it's logic) internally.
+Either `write` **or** `flush` are called, but not both.

     Note: facil.io library functions MUST NEVER be called by any r/w hook, or a deadlock might occur.

-* The `close` hook callback:
+* The `before_close` hook callback:

-    The `close` callback should close the underlying socket / file descriptor.
+    The `before_close` callback is called only once before closing the `uuid`.

-    If the function returns a non-zero value, it will be called again after an attempt to flush the socket and any pending outgoing buffer.
+    If the function returns a non-zero value, than closure will be delayed until the `flush` returns 0 (or less).
+This allows a closure signal to be sent by the read/write hook when such a signal is required.

     Note: facil.io library functions MUST NEVER be called by any r/w hook, or a deadlock might occur.